 Using a colourwash brush, work in random criss-cross strokes over the surface.
 For bold brush strokes use long, firm sweeping actions.
 But go for repeated, shorter brush strokes if you want a feathered effect.

 Allow the first glaze to dry, adding another coat if you want a deeper effect or alternative colour.
 For a deeper, full bodied effect, start with a darker shade and use lighter shades in the following layers.

 How to create a stencilled effect

-You can choose from a huge range of ready-made stencils to help you create a unique design, or you can create your own.
+You can choose from a huge range of ready-made stencils to help you create a unique design, or you can create your own with masking tape.
 Make sure you choose the right paint for the type of surface you're painting on.
 You can stencil in stages, working on small areas at a time.
-But take care not to use too much paint, or move the stencil.
+But take care not to use too much paint or move the stencil.

 Carefully plan the area where you want to use the effect and attach your stencil with low-tack masking tape.
 Use brush strokes if you want to create a feathered effect.